Business

 What is possible with webhooks?

 To put it simply, anything.
 We have seen IFTTTers get creative and use this tool to connect with many different services across the internet of things.
 One of the most popular Webhooks to create is to integrate IFTTT with Siri using the Shortcuts app on your iPhone.
-Now you can easily integrate iOS Shortcuts here.
+Our new release allows you to easily integrate iOS Shortcuts here.

 Our team recently added three exciting additions to the Webhooks service, which now allow users to receive web requests with a JSON payload, add custom headers, and use IPv6 addresses in the URL field.